 The geodatabase topology is validated using the predefined set of geodatabase topology rules and attribute rules.
 You can define additional topology rules and attribute rules to enforce data quality standards in your organization.

 Use record-driven workflows

 The parcel fabric is a record-driven system.
 The parcel fabric organizes parcel data based on the form in which it was originally recorded.
-Parcel data is recorded on legal records such as plans, plats, deeds, and records of survey.
-Parcels are created and edited in response to changes in the legal record, and parcels are edited using record-driven workflows in the parcel fabric.
+Parcel data is recorded on records such as plans, plats, deeds, and records of survey.
+Parcels are created and edited in response to changes in the record, and parcels are edited using record-driven workflows in the parcel fabric.